Pre-industrial emissions for CMIP6, covering the period 1750 to 1850, have recently become available from https://pcmdi.llnl.gov/projects/input4mips.

 There is one very minor issue that I am not sure about yet, and that is whether or not the biomass burning emissions in February need to be scaled by 28/29 in leap years.
 I have asked this to the data providers, and will adapt the code once I have their answer.

-#9 Updated by Twan van Noije over 2 years ago
+#9 Updated by Twan van Noije almost 3 years ago

 Following a mail conversation with Steve Smith (copied below), I have removed the leap-year correction for the anthropogenic emissions.
 The biomass burning emissions also shouldn't be corrected.

 I guess I wasn’t thinking of leap years.

 What I had been thinking was, if a model, for example, uses 12 30-day months per year (evidently there might be some that do this), then I was thinking one would might want to >adjust fluxes so that totals match.
 (But then again, if you’re normal year isn’t 365 days, then perhaps there’s a different way to think about that?).

 On Dec 21, 2018, at 3:55 PM, Noije van, Twan (KNMI) <firstname.lastname@example.org> wrote: